AmanShamsheerSheikh/Meme-Share/README.md

 # MovieApp
-This is a movie app developed in Android using Java.
+This is an app developed in Android using Java. this app shows new memes on refresh